GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 	}
 }
 ```

+Btw I wondered why @Aspect as annotation itself doesn't imply @Component automatically.
+What I understand from the tutorial is that @Aspect is not a Spring but an AspectJ annotation, which makes it understandable that it hasn't implemented @Component.

 Specific information about the context where the @Aspect is applied is collected and can be used, in this case to make it part of a log.